Buried as numbers, more of Bucha’s victims are laid to rest - NewsBreak

 The process of identification began in April at several morgues in Kyiv region.
 The bodies are buried one month after the autopsy, remaining unidentified if relatives cannot be found to formally name them.

-He was one of the 458 dead in Bucha after the Russian occupation and was found in the same mass grave as the 10 unnamed bodies that were buried Thursday.
-His family also buried him Thursday at the same cemetery.

-“We are working with a list of approximately 50 bodies that remain unidentified,” said Mykhailyna Skoryk-Shkarivska, the deputy mayor of Bucha, adding that the number can change as more family members are found.
+“We are working with a list of approximately 50 bodies that remain unidentified,” said Mykhailyna Skoryk-Shkarivska, the deputy mayor of Bucha, adding that the number has changed as more family members are found.

 “We hope these numbers will change into names,” she said.